Sylvain-Topeza/housing-prices/README.md

 ## 🙋 Acknowledgements

-Conducted as a research elective project at **HEC Paris** under the supervision of **Prof. Antonin Bergeaud (HEC Paris)**, whose guidance on spatial econometrics and methodology shaped the direction of this work.
+Conducted as a research project at **HEC Paris** under the supervision of **Prof. Antonin Bergeaud**, whose methodological guidance shaped the direction of this work.

 Data provided by **Cerema (DVF+)**, **Etalab / data.gouv.fr**, and **Open Data Paris**.